-One of the things that’s perennial in my floating garden is herbs.
-We get frost and even a little snow, but I have been lucky to have the majority of my herbs last from year to year.
+One thing that’s perennial in my floating garden is herbs.
+We get frost and a little snow, but I've been lucky to have the majority of my herbs last from year to year.

 I pick fresh herbs from spring to fall.
-Even in the dead of winter I can get a few stems to use.
-But it’s handy to have some dried herbs in my kitchen.
-When I trim my herbs back I save the best stems for drying.
+Even in winter I can pick some.
+But it’s handy to have dried herbs in my kitchen.
+When I trim my herbs back, I save the best for drying.
 Here’s my simplified method.

 Cut and keep herbs that have little or no evidence of damage.

 - Wash the cuttings in fresh water and place them on cookie sheets to dry.

 - Once dry, remove the leaves from the stems and spread them in a thin layer back on cookie sheets.

 - Place the cookie sheets in a warm dry room away from sunlight.